aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/improve-barcode-recognition/recognition-modes-and-presets/_index.md

 }
 {{< /highlight >}}

-### **Regular Recognition of Barcodes without Distortions**
+### **Regular Recognition of Barcode Images without Damages**
-To read regular barcode labels with normal quality, ***Aspose.BarCode for Java*** provides a method called *setAllowRegularImage* that implies applying standard barcode recognition methods.
-It is recommended to keep this mode enabled in most cases as disabling it may result in recognition failures for regular barcodes.
+To decode regular norma-quality barcode images, ***Aspose.BarCode for Java*** applies a method called *setAllowRegularImage* that uses standard recognition techniques.
+This mode is suggested to be enabled in most cases, as its deactivation may lead to decoding failures for regular barcode images.

-The following code snippet demonstrates how to implement regular barcode recognition considering the sample barcode image demonstrated below.
+The following code sample shows how to perform regular barcode recognition.

 <p align="center"><img src="aztec_regular_inverse.png" width="20%" heigh="20%"></p>